We run regular Long Acting Reversible Contraception Clinics (Coil/Implant Clinics) here at Newton Place.

-Implant Information leafelet & Pre-assessment Appointment
+Implant Information Leafelet & Pre-assessment Appointment

-This form will help you decide if you are ready to have an Implant fitted.
+The information available on the NHS website will help you decide if you are ready to have an Implant fitted.
 If you would like to discuss it further, then you need to arrange an Implant Pre-assessment telephone call.
 Once you have had your pre-assessment appointment and you & the GP are happy to go ahead with the procedure, then you can make an appointment in one of our Coil/Implant Clinics.

 If you have not had an Implant Pre-assessment appointment, you will not be able to book into a Coil/Implant Clinic.

-Upon removal of an Implant
+Upon Removal of an Implant

 - Additional contraception will be needed for 7 days prior to the removal of an Implant, unless you wish to become pregnant.